-BCT 122 - HVAC I (3)
+BCT 122 - HVAC I (4) ‡

-An introductory course in the refrigeration process that covers types of refrigerants, tools and equipment, and refrigerant management.
-Emphasis is on the recovery, recycling, and reclamation of refrigerants.
+An introductory course in the refrigeration process, which covers refrigerants, tools, equipment, brazing, and refrigerant management.
+Emphasis is on the temperature, pressure, and heat-transfer capabilities of refrigerants.

 BCT 127 - Blueprint Reading and Estimating (3)